Barbie Hsu: Zhang Lan's livestreaming

 In May 2024, after Zhang claimed on Douyin that Hsu's son had been expelled from school, Hsu refuted on Weibo, saying that she had filed for an injunction with the Beijing Internet Court over Zhang while appealing to the court, the All-China Women's Federation, the Cyberspace Administration of China, and Douyin to take action over Zhang's repeated spreading of false information.
-On August 19, 2024, the court granted Hsu's injunction, which Zhang effectively ignored the same day by posting a video in which a female host suggested Hsu—without naming her—meant to send Zhang and Wang to jail and questioned her fitness as a mother due to her remarriage with Koo three months after her divorce.
+On 19 August 2024, the court granted Hsu's injunction, which Zhang effectively ignored the same day by posting a video in which a female host suggested Hsu, without naming her, meant to send Zhang and Wang to jail and questioned her fitness as a mother due to her remarriage with Koo three months after her divorce.
 The case was heard twice in court but had not reached a judgement by the time of Hsu's death in February 2025.

 After Hsu's death, Zhang mourned her on Douyin.
-However, on February 5, 2025, Zhang endorsed a Douyin video where her godson, Xia Jian, falsely claimed that Wang had paid for the chartered flight carrying Hsu's ashes from Japan to Taiwan, prompting another dispute with Wang over her rumor-mongering for attention.
-After Dee, who paid for the flight, and the flight company denied Xia's claims, on February 8, Hsu's first seventh-day memorial (頭七), Douyin indefinitely banned the accounts of Wang, Zhang, and Xia for spreading misinformation and "disrespect for the deceased," a decision endorsed by Chinese state media, including the Guangming Daily.
+However, on 5 February 2025, Zhang endorsed a Douyin video where her godson, Xia Jian, falsely claimed that Wang had paid for the chartered flight carrying Hsu's ashes from Japan to Taiwan, prompting another dispute with Wang over her rumor-mongering for attention.
+After Dee, who paid for the flight, and the flight company denied Xia's claims, on 8 February, Hsu's first seventh-day memorial (頭七), Douyin indefinitely banned the accounts of Wang, Zhang, and Xia for spreading misinformation and "disrespect for the deceased," a decision endorsed by Chinese state media, including the Guangming Daily.
 In the 30 days leading up to her ban from Douyin, Zhang hosted 102 livestream sales sessions, generating between 10 million and 25 million RMB in revenue.
 Both Zhang and Wang contested the ban, with Wang claiming that he never spread misinformation.
 However, Zhang later approved of the ban, describing it as a way to "protect" her.
 Zhang continued to livestream on TikTok, Douyin's international version, and opened new accounts through her team on Douyin and other platforms.

 Following Douyin, Weibo removed over 2,100 posts about Hsu containing "the falsehoods from external sites" and imposed penalties on over 100 accounts, including the suspension of live-streaming on Zhang's account.
 On 2 March, Kuaishou banned Wang and Zhang from posting videos on their accounts.
+From December 2025 to January 2026, in a series of outbursts and subsequently deleted posts on Weibo, Wang threatened legal action against Li Liang, a vice president of Douyin, over the banning of his accounts.
+Wang claimed the actions were motivated by personal bias, which he alleged stemmed from Li’s Taiwanese wife.